 An inclusive school is a school that operates democratically.
 The whole school approach activates and implements theoretical democratic rules in practice.
-With the whole school approach, every member of the school community is involved in every aspect of the school's functioning: the classroom, the areas beyond classrooms, the journey to and from school - but also the lessons, the time beyond them, and the relationships between the community and the world outside.
+With the whole school approach, every member of the school community is involved in every aspect of the

 It is therefore necessary to foster a sense that each member of the school community functions as a member of an organisation, with a particular role (manager, teacher, student, parent, and so on).
 The life and wellbeing of the organisation rests on the competent relationship between them.
 Just as no one can form a nation on one's own, it's the connection among the school community that ensures its health.